Carreau/phd-dissertation/parts/part3.rst

 indentation, the indentation cycle can be repeated several times at a few seconds interval.
 As the network is constantly growing during the measurement, this repeat also allows to check for possible change of network properties due to actin polymerisation.
-The force distance plot is shown in `Figure #reproc`.
+The force distance plot is shown in :num:`Figure #reproc`.

 .. _reproc-time: